-Circuit Breakers
+Circuit Breaker

 One manual reset 7 amp circuit breaker is located on the instrument panel.
 A button pops out if the circuit breaker trips.
 The circuit breaker protects the safety circuits and GHS.
-In addition, an auto reset 30 amp master circuit breaker is located near the battery.
+In addition, an auto reset 30 amp master circuit breaker is located near the battery, and a 10 amp fuse protects the ECU.